benradstone/wandisco-documentation/docs/quickstarts/preparation/dockerized-fusion-requirements.md

 ### Host specifications

-Ensure that the host meets the minimum size recommendation specified in the installation guides for Dockerized Fusion.
+Ensure that the host meets the minimum size recommendation specified in the installation guides for Dockerized LiveData Plane.

 For example, the [HDP Sandbox to ADLS Gen2 with LiveMigrator](../installation/hdp_sandbox-adlsg2_lm.md#prerequisites) guide requires the following: